 Royal Burgundy® Barberry

-An improved selection from Crimson Pygmy with richer burgundy foliage color and small velvety leaves that hold their color through summer, changing to a reddish-black in the fall.
+An improved selection from Crimson Pygmy with richer burgundy foliage color and small velvety leaves that hold their color through summer, changing to a reddish black in the fall.
 This variety produces little to no viable seed, making it a great alternative over other barberries.
 Deciduous.

 - CareCare InformationThrives in average, well-drained soil; avoid poorly drained, wet sites.
-Water deeply, regularly during the first growing season to establish a deep, extensive root system.
-Feed with a general purpose fertilizer before new growth begins in spring.
-For a tidy, neat appearance, shear annually to shape.Pruning time: winter.Light Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+Water deeply, regularly during the first growing season to establish an extensive root system; reduce frequency once established.
+Apply fertilizer before new growth begins in spring.
+Prune annually in late winter to shape.Pruning time: winter.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.

 - History & LoreHistory:Native to Japan and eastern Asia, Barberries are named for their sharp barbs or thorns on the twigs.
 The species was named for the first botanist to name the Asian forms, C.P.
 Thunberg who was in the east in 1784, but the species did not reach the west until a century later.
 Even then the first purple variety was not recorded until the 20th century by M. Renault of France around the time of World War I. Purple foliage led to vastly increased breeding in England and America.
 This cultivar was developed by Leo Gentry, Sr. at the Leo Gentry Nursery of Gresham, Oregon and introduced in 1989.